 Generally speaking, fees are charged for proceedings before the Federal Administrative Court.
 Procedural costs are usually paid by the unsuccessful party.
 For pecuniary disputes, they may not exceed 50,000 Swiss francs.

-v Appeal before the Federal Supreme Court (Second Public Law Division)
+iv Appeal before the Swiss Federal Supreme Court (Second Public Law Division)

-If the taxpayer considers that the final decision of the second instance cantonal court or of the Federal Administrative Court violates their rights, they may file an appeal before the Federal Supreme Court.
-This appeal must be filed within 30 days of notification of said contested decision.
+If the taxpayer considers that the final decision of the second instance cantonal court or of the Federal Administrative Court violates their rights, they may file an appeal before the Swiss Federal Supreme Court.
+This appeal must be filed within 30 days of notification of the contested decision.

-The Federal Supreme Court is the highest judicial authority within the federal state.
+The Swiss Federal Supreme Court is the highest judicial authority within the federal state and generally rule with three judges (five exceptionally).
 It issues final decisions in tax matters.

-The role of the Federal Supreme Court differs considerably from the cantonal and federal courts of first instance.
-This court does not re-establish the facts of the case.
-These facts may only be corrected by the Federal Supreme Court if it finds that they have been incorrectly established in a flagrant manner by the lower court, or that they have been based on a violation of law.
-This means that the Federal Supreme Court mainly takes its decisions applying the law on facts already determined.
+The Swiss Federal Supreme Court does not re-establish the facts of the case.
+The facts may only be corrected by the Swiss Federal Supreme Court if it finds that they have been incorrectly established in a flagrant manner by the lower court, or that they have been based on a violation of law.
+This means that the Swiss Federal Supreme Court mainly takes its decisions applying the law on facts already determined.